Biorefinery Market

 -

-In September 2023, ADM and Syngenta Group signed an MoU to develop low-carbon next-generation oilseeds for biofuels and bio-based products, emphasizing sustainability in agriculture
+In September 2023, ADM and Syngenta Group signed a memorandum of understanding to develop low-carbon next-generation oilseeds for biofuels and bio-based products, emphasizing sustainability in agriculture and promoting innovation to reduce the carbon footprint of farming supply chains.

 Segment Analysis